 Uses in Landscaping

 These plants are a classic for cottage gardens.
-But regardless of your garden design style, place them somewhere where you can fully appreciate them during their blooming period (May and/or June, depending on where you live), because Oriental poppy flowers provide a spectacular, albeit brief show.
+But regardless of your garden design style, place them somewhere where you can fully appreciate them during their blooming period because Oriental poppy flowers provide a spectacular, albeit brief show.
 If you are thinking in terms of sequence of bloom when planning a garden, grow them near a plant that reserves its best display for later in the summer.
-The latter will pick up the slack after your Oriental poppies have disappeared.
+The latter will fill the gaps after your Oriental poppies have disappeared.

 Besides Papaver orientale, perhaps the best-known species are the Iceland poppies (Papaver nudicaule), corn poppies (Papaver rhoeas; also called "Flanders poppies" or "field poppies"), and opium poppies (Papaver somniferum; the somniferum means "sleep-inducing" in Latin, a reference to the plant's narcotic properties).